Hotei123/depswap/test-harness/scripts/readme.md

+The script _experiments_processing.py_ processes the experiments of parsing java libraries.
-For running the script _experiments_processing.py_, type the command _streamlit run experiments_processing.py_
+To run it, type the command _streamlit run experiments_processing.py_